 Diamond fluorescence is the ability of a stone to emit light and change its colour when subjected to ultraviolet (UV) rays.
 It is described by its intensity on the following scale: None, Faint, Medium, Strong, Very Strong.

-Stones with Medium fluorescence usually look fine, but to be on the safe side, avoid Medium fluorescence diamonds if they are in D-E-F-G range.
-However, for diamonds that are H colour or lower, Medium fluorescence can improve colour, making them appear whiter.
+Although fluorescence does not affect the quality of a diamond for an average observer, it is recommended to choose a stone with either a None or Faint fluorescence level.
+Stones with Strong fluorescence will appear hazy under normal light.
+Stones with Medium fluorescence usually look fine, but to be on the safe side, avoid Medium fluorescence diamonds if they are in the D-E-F-G range.
+However, for diamonds with H colour or lower, Medium fluorescence can improve colour, making them appear whiter.

 The culet is a small facet at the bottom of a diamond placed parallel to the table.
 It prevents chipping and abrasion to the point.